 How to crack an Interview: Questions frequently asked in a job Interview

-There are some questions that are frequently asked in interviews, and we will explore how to answer them below.
+Some questions are frequently asked in interviews, and we will explore how to answer them below.

 Why should we hire you?

 Each interviewer will ask you this query.
-Businesses would really like to know about your character as well as how you fit into their objectives and working environment and culture, so you should think about informing them about your skills, flaws, and accomplishments.
+Businesses would like to know about your character and how you fit into their objectives, working environment, and culture, so you should consider informing them about your skills, flaws, and accomplishments.

 Why do you wish to work with us?